Looking at the Most Common Causes of Car Accidents

 There are just under 4 million people in the great state of Oklahoma, according to the U.S. Census Bureau’s estimates.
 A little more than half of us are licensed drivers, so it might seem like our chances of getting into a car accident would be pretty slim.
 But just because there are fewer Oklahomans on the roads doesn’t mean the roads are empty, or that outside forces of nature can’t affect us.
-And while our driving may have gotten a little better in 2015, according to CarInsuranceComparison.com, we’re still in a bit of trouble; we rank 13th on their annual list of the country’s worst drivers.
+And while our driving may have gotten a little better in 2015, according to CarInsuranceComparison.com, we’re still in a bit of trouble.
+Oklahoma has been ranked as one of the worst states when it comes to traffic fatalities.
+It is estimated that over a third of all traffic fatalities occur in five specific states- one of which is Oklahoma.
 Their reasons for the rank coincide with some of the Top 5 reasons people get into car accidents:

 - Drunk driving.
 Whether you have had a few too many or the driver of the other vehicle has, drunk driving leads the list in Oklahoma.
 According to the Centers for Disease Control, we have more drunk driving-related fatalities than the national average.
-Mothers Against Drunk Driving says we have had “170 [fatalities] representing 25.1% of all total traffic deaths” in 2015.
+The CDC also reported that we had over 1,800 drunk driving fatalities between 2009 and 2018.

 - Speeding is a leading cause of auto accidents in Oklahoma.
-The Insurance Institute for Highway Safety, which gather statistics about traffic fatalities per state, claims that 678 people died in car accidents because of speeding in 2013 (the most recent data available).
+The Oklahoma Department of Public Safety, which gathers statistics about traffic fatalities, claims that 119 people died in car accidents because of speeding in 2019 (the most recent data available).
+An additional 4,892 were injured in speed-related driving accidents.

 - Careless and distracted driving.
 Texting, cell phone usage, eating, trying to grab something off the floor – all of these distractions make us careless.
 Oklahoma currently has a ban on texting and a ban on handheld device usage for drivers with permits, but people still break the law – and the law does nothing to prevent drivers from using a hands-free device.
 When we take our eyes off the road for even a few seconds, we risk hitting another car or stationary object.